PennyLaneAI/catalyst/doc/dev/custom_devices.rst

         return measure(0)

-Below is an example configuration file
+Below is an example configuration file with inline descriptions of how to fill out the fields.
+All headers and fields are generally required, unless stated otherwise.

 .. code-block:: toml

+        # Which version of the specification format is being used.
         schema = 1

         [device]